Time Zones in Montenegro

 Montenegro Country Details

 Montenegro is a European country with its capital in Podgorica.
-It has a population of 622,345 and a land area of 14,026 km², making it a compact country where national scheduling is relatively simple because the entire territory shares the same time standard.
+It has a population of 622,345 and a total area of 14,026 km², making it a relatively compact country where a single national time zone is practical for government services, tourism, and internal transport planning.

 Daylight Saving Time in Montenegro